CPC31020 CERTIFICATE III IN SOLID PLASTERING

 - Have demonstrated knowledge, skills and experience in the construction industry.

-English Language Requirement:
+English Language requirement:

-- Occupational English Test (OET): At least C for each of the 4 components.
+- Occupational English Test (OET): overall score of 1210.

 Training & Assessment Strategy: